KafetzisThomas/PDF-Translator/README.md

 2. Split text into chunks (sentences).
 3. Translate sentences using a pre-trained model.
 4. Save translated sentences to a new pdf file.

+The tool automatically uses the GPU for translation if available; otherwise, it falls back to the CPU.